OCA/web/web_widget_x2many_2d_matrix/readme/USAGE.md

 If field_value is a numeric field, it indicates if you want to calculate column totals.
 True by default

+x_axis_clickable
+If the x axis field is a many2one field, render the values as links to the record in question

+y_axis_clickable
+If the y axis field is a many2one field, render the values as links to the record in question

 For the value field, you can set any attributes you'd set in a normal list view, ie if your value field is a many2one field and you want to disable creating records via this field, you'd write

 ```xml